OUALIID/alx-system_engineering-devops/0x13-firewall/README.md

 <img src="pictures/Limitations.png" alt="Firewall" width="650px" height="350px" ></div>

 <h2>Conclusion</h2>
-<p>This comprehensive guide has provided you with an in-depth understanding of firewalls, their types, functions, advantages, and limitations.
-Cybersecurity is an ever-evolving field, and the role of firewalls in safeguarding networks remains critical.
-While there may be advanced alternatives in the future, firewalls continue to be a cornerstone of network security.</p>
+<p>This comprehensive guide has provided you with an in-depth understanding of firewalls, their types, functions, advantages and limitations.
+The role of firewalls in protecting networks remains crucial.
+Although there may be advanced alternatives in the future, firewalls still represent the cornerstone of network security.</p>